yuki-koyama/mathtoolbox/README.md

 ## Use as a Python Library

 pymathtoolbox is a (sub)set of Python bindings of mathtoolbox.
-Python `3.6` and `3.7` are supporetd.
+Tested on Python `3.6`, `3.7`, and `3.8`.

 It can be installed via PyPI:
 ```
 pip install git+https://github.com/yuki-koyama/mathtoolbox
 ```